PLSysSec/vera/README.md

 This is for reference setting up the vm, and should be removed probably.
 Need pdflatex and python2 !!

+## Start with a clean slate

+## Sanity check that everything is working

 ## Generate results for the entire paper at once

 From the **results** directory, type `python repro_all.py` to reproduce all results in the paper.

-Expecte this to take XXXX.
+Expected time: XXXX

 The results will all be generated in the results directory, in the following order:
 1. Can VeRA prove Firefox range analysis correctness?